bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 - The charts settings will be ignored if you use another layout.

 - The ApexCharts will be used automatically.
 More information: https://apexcharts.com/

+feusers°) If you use a value greater than 1 for user.checkFEuser, then a participant can participate more than one time.
+If you set the value to 4, 4 participations are allowed (not tested in the Ajax mode).

 Note: if you enable a cookie or FEuser check, then an user cannot vote again, if he had already voted/participated.
 The participant will see his result of a poll/quiz instead of the checkboxes/radio buttons.